snowplow/documentation/docs/resources/recipes-tutorials/recipe-data-structures-in-git/index.md

 After publishing, you'll be able to see your new source application in the BDP Console UI.

-### Create a data product and an event spec
+### Create a data product and an event specification

-Let's now create a data product and an event spec by running the following command
+Let's now create a data product and an event specification by running the following command

 ```bash
 snowplow-cli dp generate --data-product Login